 Would you like to be able to monitor the groundwater levels in your bore?
-The Queensland Murray-Darling Committee (QMDC) has secured funding to provide grants for the installation of monitoring equipment on registered bores in the Surat Basin CSG Net areas.
-(Tip: There's a map in our Frequently Asked Questions document.)
+We have secured funding to provide grants that cover up to 75% of costs to install monitoring equipment on registered bores in the Surat Basin CSG Net areas.
+(To see the area click on the map in our Frequently Asked Questions document.)

 This is a complementary project that supports the existing Department of Natural Resources and Mines’ (DNRM) CSG Net community groundwater monitoring program.
 CSG Net is a DNRM initiative and QMDC will administer the new funding program.
 Origin has provided $300,000 to the scheme to offset the cost of installing monitoring equipment in farmers’ water bores.

 Grant recipients will be required to provide to DNRM at least four (4) groundwater level measurements a year for a minimum of three (3) years.
-Data submitted will be entered onto the Department of Natural Resources and Mines (DNRM) groundwater database.
+Data submitted will be entered onto the DNRM groundwater database.
 This information will show on your bore report under ‘water level’ details.
 Bore reports can be publically accessed via the Queensland Globe.

 The goal is to ensure the community has access to information and any changes to groundwater levels.

 Via the CSG Net grants, you can apply for up to 75% of the cost of preparing and installing the monitoring equipment, which may include lifting and re-installing the pump, installing a high pressure airline, appropriate pressure gauges, water level indicator or data loggers.
 Please read our Frequently Asked Questions sheet or the application form for a more specific list.